How to look for records of... Poverty and the Poor Laws

 • Ancestral Trails by M Herber (Sutton, 2004) – explains the poor relief system, the various poor laws and the idea of settlement (pages 285-305)

-The National Archives holds no systematic material about the operation of the Elizabethan Poor Law on a parish by parish basis.
-However, you can find thousands of letters and comments scattered across various records series in State Papers Domestic and Home Office correspondence.
+The National Archives holds no systematic material about the operation of the pre 1834 poor laws on a parish by parish basis.
+However, you can find letters and comments scattered across various collections of government records.
+For further advice see our guides to State Papers Domestic and Home Office correspondence.

 4. How to find records from 1834 onwards

-The operational records of the unions are held in local archives, for example:
+The operational records of the unions and workhouses themselves are not at The National Archives, they are held in local archives.

 • workhouse staff registers